AcceptsA Looker identifier

 view could theoretically be used all by itself, in practice, it almost always has dimensions and measures nested underneath it.
 Dimensions provide access to the columns of the database table, while measures allow aggregation of columns.

-Dimensions are described on this page, while measures are described on this page.
+Dimensions are described on the Dimension, filter, and parameter types documentation page, while measures are described on the Measure types documentation page.
 In addition, you can define filter fields and groups of date-based dimension fields using dimension groups.